 All Archer Academy students are supported to read and own a range of books during their time with us.
 Our aim is to help them build their own bookcase of stories and non-fiction, to enrich their lives, spark their imagination and inspire a life-long love of reading.

 In addition to their term-time reading, each year group is assigned a book to read during the summer holidays.
-Here are the books our students read in the summer of 2021.
+Here are some of the books our students read over the summer.